vmware/terraform-provider-nsxt/website/docs/r/vm_tags.html.markdown

 terraform import nsxt_vm_tags.vm1_tags id
 ```

-The above would import nsxt vm tags resource named `vm1_tags` with the nsx id `id`, where id is external ID (not the BIOS id) of the VM.
+The above would import NSX virtual machine tags as a resource named `vm1_tags` with the NSX id `id`, where id is external ID (not the BIOS id) of the virtual machine.